huggingface/datasets/datasets/bing_coronavirus_query_set/README.md

 ### Dataset Summary

-Please note that the config has only one example.
+Please note that you can specify the start and end date of the data.
 You can get start and end dates from here: https://github.com/microsoft/BingCoronavirusQuerySet/tree/master/data/2020

 example: